ipfs/community/contribution-guidelines.md

 Each repository will have its own code and test conventions.
 Please make sure to review those before jumping in.
 Some general conventions are listed below.

+If you are contributing to a repository written in Go, please look at the [Go Contribution Guidelines](go-contribution-guidelines.md).

 ### Git

 We use a simple git branching model: